Reckless Driving in Virginia: A Comprehensive Legal Guide

 The National Highway Traffic Safety Administration (NHTSA) reports that for over than two decades, speeding has been involved in approximately one-third of all motor vehicle fatalities.
 This has made it the number one cited driver-related factor in fatal highway crashes.

-In the state of Virginia, speeding moves from a traffic ticket to a reckless driving violation when you exceed 20mph over the posted speed limit, or when you exceed.
+In the state of Virginia, speeding 20mph or more over the posted limit can result in a reckless driving violation.
 Many highways in Hampton Roads, and throughout Virginia, have speed limits of 70mph.
 It’s important to note that if you are traveling at any speed above 85mph, you may receive a reckless driving ticket, even if you are not traveling 20mph faster than the posted limit.

 Generally speaking, the criminal charge of reckless driving by speed can be amended by the prosecution or the judge to a non-criminal speeding case.
 You may face a minimum $250 fine, plus any court costs, but it will reduce your violation down from a criminal charge.